-WMR - World Music Radio started as a shortwave pirate station broadcasting every Sunday in the years 1967-1973.
+WMR - World Music Radio started as a shortwave "pirate" station broadcasting every Sunday in the years 1967-1973.
 The founder was a young radio enthusiast named Theo Boekel (aka: Theo Verstraeten).
 He thought at the time that there weren’t any good music radio stations on the shortwave and decided to start one himself.
 Being a technical engineer, Theo built a transmitter and started broadcasting sometime in 1964, first on Medium Wave then on Short Wave on the 41-metre band under the name "Carolien" and later on the 49-metre band as "Euroweekend Radio" with Dutch programmes, but it was not until 1967, when the station changed its name to World Music Radio, that WMR became popular.
 That is to say, with the group of radio listeners who were tuning their radio devices every Sunday in search of pirate stations (see The Early Years story in the Extra section).

 WMR started receiving lots of mails, had its own fan club, a magazine and even a single about WMR!
 The postal address was then in St. Helens, Merseyside in UK.
 The broadcast frequency was 6250 kHz with a power of 280 watts from a farmhouse at Zijdewind near the town of Alkmaar in the north of the Netherlands.
 However on August 19, 1973, at the peak of popularity the station was raided and closed down by the Dutch authorities, abruptly bringing an end to all the excitement and enjoyment.

-Theo wanted to continue (the pirate business had become a thing of the past for him) and was looking for a legal way of broadcasting.
-This search would take years and there was also a plan to start WMR from the offshore ship (MV Condor) together with a new Belgian station Radio Condor, but this didn't materialise.
+Theo wanted to continue, leaving his pirate days behind him.
+His goal was to find a legitimate route for broadcasting, a quest that would last for years.
+There were even ambitious plans to launch WMR from the deck of the offshore ship MV Condor, in collaboration with a new Belgian station called Radio Condor.
+However, these grandiose plans never came to fruition.
 Eventually WMR came back on August 28, 1976 via Radio Andorra's 10kW shortwave transmitters on 6230 kHz (see The Andorra Affair story in the Extra section).
 World Music Radio programs were again aired every Saturday between 08.00-16.00.
 Program makers were Theo Verstraeten himself, Lee Alvin (from England), Paul Dane (from Denmark) and the Dutch deejays Danny Thomas and Rob Ronder.
 The programs of WMR were well composed with mainly international music, partly presented in Dutch and the rest in English.
 The DJ’s recorded the programs in their home studios and the tapes were then sent to Andorra for broadcasting on shortwave.

-One of WMR’s pioneer Robin J. King (known on air as Lee Alvin and earlier as Dave Hanleigh) played a key role in getting World Music Radio back on the air once again, signing an agreement with his Italian counterparts at Radio Milano International: the first free radio station in Italy.
-A station that had similarly been founded by four young people like WMR (see The Italian Connection story in the Extra section).
+One of WMR’s pioneer Robin J. King (known on air as Lee Alvin and earlier as Dave Hanleigh) played a key role in getting World Music Radio back on the air once again, signing an agreement with Radio Milano International: the first free radio station in Italy.
+A station established by four young individuals, much like WMR (see The Italian Connection story in the Extra section).
 In 1982-1983, from the HQ in Amsterdam, several hours of English programs were produced and aired via the transmitters of Radio Milano International on 1301 kHz (1kW) medium wave and 6221 kHz (1kW) short wave as well as on 101 MHz FM (5kW) locally in the Milan area.
 The collaboration with Radio Milano International ended in 1983 but soon a new one was established with Radio Dublin International.
 Programs were broadcast on 1188 kHz (5kW) medium wave and on 6910 kHz (1kW) shortwave from Dublin as well as via FM stations in Italy and France.
 In the same period WMR also established its own radio station in the Pavia area in northern Italy which broadcast 24 hours a day on 91 MHz FM (100W).
 In February 1989 the experience with Radio Dublin ended with the seizure of the transmitter by the Irish P & T.